 Connecting to the Internet via satellite means installing a small satellite dish outside your house, flat, school or other building.
 As long as the dish can see the sky, you should easily be able to connect to the Internet.
 The satellite modem needs to be plugged into your computer and no telephone connection is required.
 The dish can be installed by homeowners directly or by a professional installer.
 The quality of service is comparable to DSL and users can access a full range of Internet applications such as surfing the web, emailing, VOIP, downloading music or watching videos.

-Our aim is to maximise broadband connectivity for all citizens regardless of their location throughout the EU.
+The European Union's aim is to maximise broadband connectivity for all citizens regardless of their location throughout the EU.
 Satellite broadband is often the only broadband solution for those who live in areas with no or very poor connectivity.
 A Voucher Scheme has been successfully implemented in some Member States to connect remote communities using satellite broadband.
 Under such a scheme, a public authority provides financial aid (a voucher) to eligible end users with which they can ‘pay’ a registered service provider of their choice for the purchase, installation and activation of satellite user equipment.
 The service provider seeks reimbursement of his costs from the public authority implementing the scheme.

 Satellite technology projects in Europe

 The SABER network brought together regional authorities and stakeholders in order to tackle the Digital Divide in EU-28 and to ensure broadband coverage for all.
 The initiative established the conditions for the efficient and effective contribution of satellite systems to support the achievement of the objectives set in the Digital Agenda for Europe (DAE).